-7.10 In 2017/18 the Authority determined 427 prior notification applications (description in paragraph 7.3), as shown in Table 7-4 (broken down by type).
+7.11 In 2018/19 the Authority determined 383 prior notification applications (description in paragraph 7.3), as shown in Table 7-4 (broken down by type).
+There were 427 prior notification applications the previous year.
 Please note; the figures do not include Prior Notification types with no applications.

-Table 7-4: Prior Notification Applications by type, 2017-2018
+Table 7-4: Prior Notification Applications by type, 2018-2019\